 We know that exercise is incredibly effective in improving physical and mental health in people of all ages, but ageing can also make it more difficult to exercise.
 We’ve all seen inspiring stories about 90-year-old marathon runners and triathletes who started their careers later in life, but your journey with exercise can be as big or small as you like.

 Whether you have health complications to consider or are noticing the natural wear and tear that comes with growing older, you can find a form of exercise that perfectly suits your goals and limitations.
 You may feel intimidated by a new workout routine.
 But it’s easier than ever to learn a new exercise or habit that suits your individual limitations.
-Whether you choose to take an online chair yoga class modified for mobility issues or implement a daily nature walk into your daily habits, your limitations offer a great way to get creative with an exercise routine that works for you.
+Whether you choose to take a chair yoga class modified for mobility issues or implement a daily nature walk into your daily habits, your limitations offer a great way to get creative with an exercise routine that works for you.

 How can I start working out after 50?